raspberrypilearning/321-make-mentor-guide/en/step_6.md

 [[[debug-pico-code]]]
 [[[debug-pico-hardware]]]

-If you find a bug that is not listed here.
-Can you work out how to fix it?
+If you find a bug that is not listed here, can you work out how to fix it?

 We love hearing about your bugs and how you fixed them.
-Use the **Send feedback** button at the bottom of this page and tell us if you found a different bug in your project.
+Use the 'Send feedback' button at the bottom of this page and tell us if you found a different bug in your project.

 --- /task ---
 ### Reflection Step

 Like Explore projects, Design projects have three multiple choice questions.
 These questions generally fall into two categories:

-+ **Technical questions** outside a specific context.
-Where the questions in Explore projects are usually in the context of the specific project that has been made, technical questions in an Explore project use less familiar examples.
++ **Technical questions** that are outside a specific context.
+Where the questions in Explore projects are usually in the context of the specific project that has been made, technical questions in a Design project use less familiar examples.
 + **Design questions**.
-These questions could ask about best practices (such as giving variables informative names) or could be related to the relevance of computing (such as why it makes sense to use code to solve a problem.)
+These questions could ask about best practices (such as giving variables informative names) or could be related to the relevance of computing (such as why it makes sense to use code to solve a problem).

-As with Explore projects, the reflection questions are not intended as an formal assessment, instead they give provide an opportunity to revisit and embed important concepts so that creators will be prepared for future projects.
+As with Explore projects, the reflection questions are not intended as an formal assessment.
+Instead they give provide an opportunity to revisit and embed important concepts so that creators will be prepared for future projects.

 ### Upgrade your project Step